nrwl/nx/docs/react/api-web/builders/package.md

 (deprecated) Path to a function which takes a babel config and returns an updated babel config

+### buildableProjectDepsInPackageJsonType

+Default: `peerDependencies`

+Type: `string`

+Possible values: `dependencies`, `peerDependencies`

+When updateBuildableProjectDepsInPackageJson is true, this adds dependencies to either `peerDependencies` or `dependencies`

 ### entryFile

 Type: `string`